 Walk locations can be varied depending on the group’s interests, fitness levels and weather, but may include the Dawson River and its side gorges, White Horse Mountain, Cycad Gorge and Fern Gully.

 All you need to carry is your water bottle, camera and all important notebook and pen.

-Today we will delve into a stunning landscape of towering cliffs, colourful gorges, endless views and sites steeped in historic and cultural connections.
+Today we will rise early as we delve into a stunning landscape of towering cliffs, colourful gorges, endless views and sites steeped in historic and cultural connections.

 As this is a private group there is flexibility enabling us to choose a walk depending on fitness, interests and weather conditions.
 Which ever track we choose everybody is going to appreciate the absolute majesty of this incredible pocket of Queensland’s outback.

 If we have time and the temperatures are good, we’ll use natures own swimming hole before we leave.